-Although the year was a challenging one, there were still some positive events for our shareholders.
-An interim dividend of 3 sen per ordinary share totalling RM1.3 million, was distributed to shareholders on 27th August 2019.
-Additionally, the Board is proposing a final tax exempt dividend of 6 sen amounting to RM2.6 million, subject to the approval of our shareholders, at the next Annual General Meeting to be held on 8th January 2020.
+Despite difficult business conditions, KESM maintained a strong balance sheet.
+Our cash grew to RM230 million, 15% increase from RM200 million.
+An interim dividend of 1.5 sen per ordinary share, totalling RM0.6 million, was distributed to shareholders on 25th August 2020.
+Additionally, the Board is proposing a final tax-exempt dividend of 6.0 sen to be approved at the Annual General Meeting on 7 January 2021.